zer0cache/matic-docs/docs/maintain/validate/faq/known-issues.md

 **Solution:**

 This occurs mainly because of a previous installation of Matic on machine.
-To resolve you can run:

-`sudo dpkg -r matic-node`
+To resolve you can run: `sudo dpkg -r matic-node`

 ### 22. Issue: Tendermint was rest without resetting application's data

 **Solution:**

-- Reset heimdall config data and try running the installation again
+- Reset Heimdall config data and try running the installation again;

     ```jsx
     $ heimdalld unsafe-reset-all